 "S-sure!"
 Lucas' voice finally returned and he enthusiastically obliged, much to Viola's delight.
 "A-anytime you want!"

-A now satisfied Viola left the nurse's office to go to the principal's office as was her original objective.
+With that, a now mostly satisfied Viola left the nurse's office to go to the principal's office as was her original objective.

 What am I thinking!?
 Lucas asked himself and snapped back as he awoke from his delusion.
 Why should I put Viola and myself in a fantasy when I'm already taking steps toward the real thing?

 Right away, Lucas grabbed and dumped out the contents of the paper bag Viola left for him.
 It contained all the tools he needed in order to mend the injuries he sustained that morning.
 Some were already available from the nurse's office, but some had to be bought outside which was why Lucas had to lend some money to Viola.

 The first items to spill out were a small metal pan, a new roll of toilet paper, an unopened bottle of medical alcohol and a few coins and dollar bills, his change from the purchase.

 Following that, a bundle of black linen thread rolled out alongside a single needle, a pair of scissors and finally, the last item to fall out of the paper bag... was a blue rubber chew toy for dogs, covered in tiny bumps and shaped like a bone.
 What was that for?
 Lucas didn't own a pet.